-Children and adults alike, find it difficult to accept they’re wrong that someone else is right.
-How many of us will admit we’re wrong and say sorry?
+We find it difficult to accept we’re wrong that someone else may be right, but how many of us will admit we’re wrong?

-Our reality is that without saying sorry, we’re shaping our future to be right without seeing ourselves as ever being wrong, or at least being able to compromise.
-Never being wrong or being able to back down and re-address a situation with a loved one, means always having to be right.
-It’s fine when we are right, but it’s certainly not right not to admit we’re right when we clearly know we’re wrong.
+The reality is that without saying sorry, we’re shaping our future to be right without seeing ourselves as ever being wrong.
+Never being wrong or being able to back down and re-address a situation, means us always having to be right.
+Spiritually, it’s wrong to admit we’re right, when we clearly know we’re wrong.

 Not backing down means we’re creating a path of destruction for ourselves.
 Once we become adept at saying sorry, we will begin to heal.

 We can never hope to build the foundations to any meaningful relationship or life, without being able to back down when we’re wrong.
 It is important we apologise in a way that says we genuinely mean we’re sorry, so that the person we apologise to knows we’re being genuine.

 It is important we take responsibility and accept blame, if we are to blame.
 When no apology is forthcoming, pain turns to bitterness, which leads to resentment.
 With an apology, we learn to compromise, not to argue.
 Unresolved arguments also turn into resentments and resentments carry forward into other areas of our lives.

 When we say sorry, we not only show maturity, but will be seen in a better light.
 Not saying sorry causes a rift between people and doesn’t allow for us to heal.